 What is the best time to fast?

-And lastly, we clarify what are the facts and myths of Intermittent Fasting.
+And lastly, we clarify what are the facts and myths of Intermittent diet.

 You are about to learn the secrets of one of the most groundbreaking health hacks practiced since the biblical era.